danielsum/zoom-scheduler/README.md

 # Zoom Scheduler simplest and minimal example

-This is an example of making a Zoom Scheduler with minimal lines of codes.
+This is an example of making a Zoom Scheduler with minimal lines of codes (it was a test to apply as CTO @eFounders).

 ## How to use